yamify-org/Yamify-contents/YamifyAIEducationStrategy.md

 # Education Strategy & User Training Curriculum

 *African Sovereign AI/Cloud Platform Learning Path.
 We host AI apps, health, fintech data in our local datacenters in Africa.
-We are a google backed startup and partnered with top datacenters in Africa.*
+We are a google backed startup and partnered with top datacenters in Africa.* -- **Luc Okalobe** *Founder & CEO, Yamify AI Cloud*
+#

+Content strategy and curriculum-style approach to educate users, both tech-savvy and non-technical founders, on how to navigate and maximize the YamifyAI platform.
 #

 ## 🎯 Education Strategy Overview